Learn how to make quick pickled red onions in just 30 minutes with 5 easy ingredients!

 Quick Pickled Red Onions Ingredients:

-Vinegar: I like the sweeter taste of apple cider vinegar when pickling onions.
-But white vinegar, white wine vinegar, or even red wine vinegar work well too.
+Vinegar: I prefer the sweeter taste of apple cider vinegar when pickling onions.
+But you could alternately use rice vinegar, white vinegar or red wine vinegar (or a combination of vinegars) instead.

-Sweetener: White (granulated) sugar is traditionally used to make pickled red onions in Mexico, but feel free to naturally sweeten yours with maple syrup, honey, or agave instead.
+Sweetener: White (granulated) sugar is traditionally used to make pickled red onions in Mexican cooking, but feel free to use maple syrup, honey, or agave as a more natural sweetener instead.

-Plus, see notes below for additional seasonings that you are welcome to add in too.
+(Optional) Extra seasonings: See note below for optional extra seasonings that you are welcome to add to your brine too.

 How To Pickle Red Onions:

 Simmer the pickling mixture.
-Stir together the vinegar, water, salt, sweetener, and any seasonings that you would like to add.
-Then either on the stovetop (in a small saucepan) or in the microwave (in a bowl or mason jar), heat the vinegar mixture until it comes to a simmer.
+First, combine the vinegar, water, salt, sweetener, and any additional seasonings that you would like to add and bring the mixture to a simmer — either on the stovetop or in the microwave.

 Make it garlicky.
-Add in a clove or two of garlic, thinly sliced if you would like to release those garlicky flavors more quickly.
+Add in a clove or two of thinly-sliced garlic.

 Make it peppery.
-Add a few whole peppercorns to the mix.
-Or for more immediate flavor, a few twists of freshly-ground black pepper.
+Add in a few whole peppercorns or a few twists of freshly-cracked black pepper.